nikolamaric/table_builder/README.md

-# Table Builder application
+# Dynamic Table Builder application

-The goal is to build a simple backend for a table builder app, where the user can build tables dynamically.
+The goal is to build a simple backend for a dynamic table builder app, where the user can build tables dynamically.
 The app has the following endpoints:

 | Request type | Endpoint	           | Action                                                                                                                            |